Travel guide

 Local connectivity tips for Uruguay

-Beyond getting the right eSIM, there are some tricks that make a difference to stay connected throughout your trip to Uruguay:
+Beyond getting the right eSIM, there are some tricks that make a difference in staying connected throughout your trip to Uruguay:

 • Download offline maps before you leave.
 Google Maps and Maps.me allow you to download maps of all of Uruguay or specific cities.
-This way you can navigate without using data when you are in areas with weak signal.
+This way you can navigate without using data when you're in areas with a weak signal.

 • WhatsApp and Telegram over data.
-Calls through these apps consume much less than an international call.
-Configure them for high-quality calls only when you are on Wi-Fi.
+Calls via these apps consume much less data than an international call.
+Set them to high-quality calls only when you are on WiFi.

-• Share connection carefully.
-Hotspot consumes data quickly, especially if there are other devices connected (laptop, tablet).
+• Share connection with care.
+Hotspot consumes data quickly, especially if other devices are connected (laptop, tablet).
 Use it only when necessary.

 With these tricks and a good PuraSim data plan, your trip to Uruguay will have the connectivity you need without unnecessary expenses.